-If you consider the Internal Revenue Service the meanest troll under the bridge, you might be surprised to learn that the IRS stands behind a Taxpayer Bill of Rights created to protect you.
+If you consider the Internal Revenue Service the meanest troll under the bridge, you might be surprised to learn that the IRS stands behind a Taxpayer Bill of Rights created to protect you and help with reducing taxes.
 The IRS introduced the Taxpayer Bill of Rights in June 2014, bringing together various guarantees and protections that had been scattered throughout the tax code.
 It offers a small amount of comfort and a substantial level of protection that you should be aware of as a taxpayer.

 The Taxpayer Bill of Rights